 Environmental Protection Agency (EPA).

-This action proposes to update the generic provisions in 40 CFR parts 9, 23, 163, 177-180 pertaining to pesticide chemical tolerances and exemptions from the requirement of a tolerance under section 408 of the Federal Food, Drug, and Cosmetic Act.
+EPA is updating generic provisions of its procedural regulations pertaining to pesticide chemical tolerances and exemptions from the requirement of a tolerance under section 408 of the Federal Food, Drug, and Cosmetic Act.
 This update is necessary due to various changes made in the underlying statute by the Food Quality Protection Act of 1996.
-The proposed amendments are primarily administrative in nature.
+The amendments are primarily administrative in nature.
 EPA believes that these revisions will clarify the regulations and reduce confusion for users.

 FOR FURTHER INFORMATION CONTACT: